 - Some methods to make cannabinoids water-soluble include creating an emulsion of cannabinoid and coating the particles in a surfactant to stabilize them; making a water-soluble pro-drug which your body will break down into THC or CBD, and; trapping individual molecules of THC or CBD in “molecular cages” that dissolve in water and are easily broken down by the body.

-Project CBD has created a beginner’s guide for cannabidiol & cannabis therapeutics to address key questions of CBD users.
+Many health professionals have little to no experience with cannabis therapeutics and are not able to guide people on this subject.
+So Project CBD has created a beginner’s guide to cannabidiol & cannabis therapeutics to address key questions of CBD users.